firstbatchxyz/dria-docker/README.md

 WALLET=path/to/wallet.json CONTRACT=contract-txid docker compose up
 ```

-When everything is up, you will have access to both Dria and HollowDB:
+When everything is up, you will have access to both Dria and HollowDB on your local network!

-- Dria HNSW will be live at `localhost:8080`
+- Dria HNSW will be live at `localhost:8080`, see endpoints [here](./dria_hnsw/README.md#endpoints).
-- HollowDB Micro API will be live at `localhost:3030`
+- HollowDB Micro API will be live at `localhost:3030`, see endpoints [here](./micro_api/README.md#endpoints).

-These ports can also be changed within the [compose file](./compose.yaml), if you have them reserved for other applications.
+These host ports can also be changed within the [compose file](./compose.yaml), if you have them reserved for other applications.

+> [!TIP]
+>
+> You can also connect to a terminal on the Redis container and use `redis-cli` if you would like to examine the keys.

+## License

+Dria Docker is licensed under [Apache 2.0](./LICENSE).